European Society of Clinical Microbiology and Infectious Diseases

-The European Society of Clinical Microbiology and Infectious Diseases (ESCMID) is a non-profit international organization with headquarters in Basel, Switzerland.
+The European Society of Clinical Microbiology and Infectious Diseases (ESCMID), formerly known as European Society of Clinical Microbiology (ESCM), is a non-profit international organisation with headquarters in Basel, Switzerland.
+Clinical Microbiology and Infection is the official peer-reviewed journal published by ESCMID.
+In April 2026 British physician Jon S. Friedland began a two-year term as president of the organisation.
 An important activity of the society is the organization of the annual scientific congress ESCMID Global (formerly known as ECCMID).